How governments can help struggling Australians with rising housing costs – Melbourne

 There is a powerful case for additional government support to help Australia’s most disadvantaged cope with high housing costs.
 But not all policies are equally effective.
 So what should the next Federal Government do to tackle these challenges?
 And how can the states help?

-In this Policy Pitch event at the State Library of Victoria, Council of Homeless Persons CEO Jenny Smith, Consumer Policy Research Centre Senior Researcher Steve Curry and Grattan Institute Fellow Brendan Coates will discuss what’s the best way to help low-income earners deal with rising housing costs and to reduce the number of Australians who are homelessness.
+In this Policy Pitch event at the State Library of Victoria, Council of Homeless Persons CEO Jenny Smith, Residential Tenancies in Victoria inaugural Commissioner Dr Heather Holst and Grattan Institute Fellow Brendan Coates discussed the best way to help low-income earners deal with rising housing costs and reduce the number of Australians who are homelessness.

 Dr Heather Holst is the inaugural Commissioner for Residential Tenancies in Victoria.
 She has almost 30 years of experience working in the housing, tenancy and homelessness sectors and is a strong champion for the rights of Victorian tenants.
 She has worked in Melbourne and regional Victoria in a wide range of roles, with community based homelessness and housing organisations, as a housing consultant to local councils and at the Tenants Union of Victoria.
 Before becoming the Commissioner, she was Deputy CEO and Chief Operating Officer of Launch Housing.
 During her time at Launch Housing, Dr Holst developed a range of housing projects and rough sleeping solutions and appeared at the Royal Commission into Family Violence.
 Dr Holst also led a Department of Human Services Victoria team working on homelessness policy, including Victoria’s response to the Commonwealth Government’s White Paper on Homelessness.